Ignoring other diseases over COVID-19, very dangerous ― Dr Ekpenyong

 She asserted that there were over a dozen of other vaccine-preventable diseases killing thousands of Nigerians especially children that have been completely ignored since the advent of novel COVID-19 adding that such indifference could spell doom for the health sector and the country as a whole.

-Ekpenyong gave the warning at the weekend in Calabar during a media Orientation Workshop for 2020 Measles awareness campaign.
+Ekpenyong gave the warning at the weekend in Calabar during a media orientation workshop for the 2020 Measles awareness campaign.

+ALSO READ: Cholera outbreak: NCDC records 82 suspected cases in Adamawa, Bauchi, Katsina

 “It is on this note that we decided that we need to shift focus as well as attention to other things, and we decided to start the 2020 campaign against measles.